jmhammond/math-courses/content/blog/_index.md

 ShowBreadCrumbs = true
 +++

-I ramble about grading, teaching, and/or tech.
+In which I ramble about grading, teaching, and/or tech.

 <!--more-->

-...
-I'll update it eventually.